Transient climate response: Regional response

 Though the global average temperature response to cumulative emissions is approximately linear, this response is not uniform throughout the globe.
 Calculations by Leduc et al., (2016) of the geographical pattern of temperature response (the regional TCRE, or RTCRE) show values of low temperature change over equatorial and tropical ocean regions and high values of temperature change exceeding 4 °C/Tt C in the Arctic.
 Likewise, they show a pronounced temperature response difference between the land and ocean, which is largely because the ocean absorbs much of the heat.

 Regional precipitation response

-Unlike the positive regional temperature response, regional precipitation change to cumulative emissions are positive or negative, depending on location.
+Unlike the positive regional temperature response, regional precipitation changes to cumulative emissions are positive or negative, depending on location.
 Partanen et al., (2017) show a strong positive precipitation response in the Arctic with negative responses (meaning reduced precipitation) in parts of Southern Africa, Australia, North and South America.

 Carbon budget

 The observed and calculated linear TCRE leads to the notion of a carbon budget.
 A carbon budget is "the maximum amount of cumulative net global anthropogenic carbon dioxide (CO_{2}) emissions that would result in limiting global warming to a given level with a given probability, taking into account the effect of other anthropogenic climate forcers".